vmware-labs/reconciler-runtime/README.md

 #### CastParent

-A [`CastParent`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#CastParent) casts the type of the ParentReconciler's type by projecting the data onto a new resource.
+A [`CastParent`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#CastParent) casts the ParentReconciler's type by projecting the resource data onto a new struct.
 Casting the parent resource is useful to create cross cutting reconcilers that can operate on common portion of multiple parent resources, common referred to as a duck type.

 JSON encoding is used as the intermediate representation.
 Operations on a cast parent are read-only.
 Attempts to mutate the parent will result in the reconciler erring.
 Although, read/write support may be added in the future.